steph72/fcio-tutorial/docs/README.md

 }
 ```

-Notice the single line that's been added? `fc_displayFCIFile()` is really all we need to display an FCI file on the screen.
-Noice.
+Notice the single line that's been added? `fc_displayFCIFile(filename,row,column)` is really all we need to display an FCI file on the screen.
+It takes as parameters the file name of an FCI file, and the top left row and column.
+Noice!

-You can now compile the program again using roughly the same command as before, only this time we store the resulting binary in the `bin` folder.
+You can now compile the program again using roughly the same command as before, only this time store the resulting binary in the `bin` folder.

 ```
 cl65 -Imega65-libc/cc65/include -o bin/test test.c mega65-libc/cc65/src/fcio.c mega65-libc/cc65/src/memory.c
 ```

 But don't fire up your MEGA65 (or emulator) just yet, because obviously we're not quite done yet.
-We first need to provide the MEGA65 with a disc image to load the FCI file from.
+We still need to provide the MEGA65 with a disc image to load the FCI file from.

 ### 4.1 Building the disc image